xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0` or `0%`
 Maximum: `None`

 The brightness option applies a linear multiplier to the viewport, making it **appear more or less bright**.
 A value of 0% will create an image that is completely black.
 A value of 100% leaves the viewport unchanged.
 Other values are linear multipliers on the effect.
 Values of an amount over 100% are allowed, providing **brighter results**.
-If omitted, the css filter won't be applied.
+If omitted, the CSS filter won't be applied.

 #### contrast
 Type: `Number`